AI + Data + CRM Trailhead Quests

 But the guest experience can’t be improved if the data about that guest sits in disconnected systems.
 Connecting data from online orders, in-store transactions, and emails via Salesforce Marketing Cloud, Casey’s was able to display a hero image of the most recent pizza type each guest had purchased directly in the body of the email.

 “No one jumps into a CDP,” said Sebastian.
 “This pilot was a good step forward in our shift to becoming more relevant to our guests.
-What we built with Customer 360 Audiences is a tool that enables marketers to import data sets, create audience segments, and do data discovery.
+What we built with Salesforce’s Customer Data Platform is a tool that enables marketers to import data sets, create audience segments, and do data discovery.
 It just lets us move faster.”

 At Salesforce, we believe we’re only in the opening innings of the CDP game.
-As Kevin Mannion of Advertiser Perceptions told us recently, “We are most certainly in the top of the first [inning], perhaps the first batter.”
+As Kevin Mannion, president and chief strategy officer of business intelligence firm Advertiser Perceptions, told us, “We are most certainly in the top of the first [inning]; perhaps the first batter.”